Dental implant vs. denture

 The differences between implants and dentures

 In the past, dentures were widely used and recommended.
 This is a rudimentary, uncomfortable prosthetic work that is difficult for the patient to tolerate.
-It is made of a hard, inflexible pink acrylate base, which imitates the gum, on which artificial teeth are mounted for the purpose of aesthetic and functional dental reconstruction.
+It is made of a hard and inflexible pink acrylate base, which imitates the gum, on which artificial teeth are mounted for the purpose of aesthetic and functional dental reconstruction.
 This kind of prosthesis is mobile, it is kept overnight in a glass of water and wearing it is often difficult and affects the patient's psyche, as he feels that he has aged, he develops complexes related to smiling and the natural act of chewing.

 In addition to the fact that dentures are unnatural looking and cumbersome to use, they create pressure on the teeth on which they rest (when it is a removable partial denture), and these can become loose or decay.
 Dentures also put pressure on the gums and the bone on which they rest, causing accelerated resorption.
 And because the bone resorbs, the dentures become "loose", no longer fit and require periodic re-fitting.
 Also, because bone resorption occurs, the bone decreases in size and sometimes makes it impossible to insert a dental implant later, if you want to give up the denture.

 A dental implant is an artificial root intended to replace a lost tooth and serve as a foundation for a dental crown.
 It is often inserted into the jawbone during initial surgery.
-This is followed by a variable integration period, ranging from a few weeks to several months, necessary for the implant to cement into the jawbone.
+This is followed by a variable integration period, from a few weeks to a few months, necessary for the implant to cement into the jawbone.
 Once the implant is firmly anchored in the bone, a prosthetic bridge and dental crown are attached to fully restore the missing tooth.

 How much does a dental implant cost?